Bero railway station: History of settlement

 Survival of Iyengars in this alien environment can be attributed to their contributions in the field of Education and culture of the area.
 Establishment of a High School by the then Mahanta Raj Gopal Acharya Goswami in the village was an important step.
 Later on, with the contributions from Iyengar community and also from other donors, one High School for girls was also established.
 Since the abolition of zamindari system in West Bengal agricultural income of Iyengars of the village was reduced and migration of educated youth for job began.
 New settlements within the country and abroad are being made by the Iyengars from Bero.
 Many of them are maintaining contact with their ancestral place.
 It is expected that this article will evoke response from all persons belonging to Iyengar community who have direct or indirect connection with the place.
 Their suggestions are welcome.

-Sri Gopala Govindachariar, a great Sanskrit scholar of this village composed divine verses on the native deity Keshab, which are even today recited everyday in the temple.
-Keshavashtagam composed by him explains the glory of lord Krishna and present generation youngsters are in the habit of reciting this slokas everyday in their morning prayers and strongly believe that the grace of deity Keshab is showered on them.
+Sri Gopala Govindachariar, a great Sanskrit scholar of this village composed divine verses on the native deity Keshab, which are even today recited daily in the temple.
+Keshavashtagam composed by him explains the glory of lord Krishna and present generation youngsters are in the habit of reciting this slokas every day in their morning prayers and strongly believe that the grace of deity Keshab is showered on them.
 He has also composed Keshab Subrapadham in Samskrit.
 Akanda Rama japam is conducted every year for 3 days and everyone, not only from Gadi Bero but also from the neighboring villages, participates in this event without fail.
 Though the Iyengar population in the village has come down considerably due to large scale of migration to major cities, a small number of families still lives in the village and maintains the temple of lord Keshab with all daily rituals poojas and yearly festivals.